-Less is known about HHV-6A which was found in a small study in 50% of adults in the study.
+Less is known about HHV-6A which was found in a small study in 50% of adults.
 HHV-6A is said to be the most problematic of the two types and it is the type found inside the thyroid glands of some people with Hashimoto’s thyroiditis.

 Just like other herpes viruses, HHV-6 can reactivate (occurs in the thyroid gland, GI tract, brain, heart, kidneys, uterus, and lungs) later in life when the immune system is compromised resulting in a variety of conditions including: